boldbi/bold-bi-docs/docs/server-api-reference/v4.0/index.md

 # REST API v4.0

-This section explains how to manage (retrieve, add, update, and delete) dashboard views, also to copy the dashboards, data sources, and update site setting in your Bold BI site.
+This section explains how to manage (retrieve, add, update, and delete) dashboard views.
+It also covers how to copy the dashboards, data sources, and update site settings in your Bold BI site.

 [Rest API - v4.0](/server-api-reference/v4.0/api-reference/)